-- God brings us new life in Christ and makes us adopted children of the Father. - God helps us to see the world as filled with goodness. - God makes us brothers and sisters of Christ. - God helps us to see ourselves as filled with the Holy Spirit. - God incorporates us into the Church, the Body of Christ. - God makes us sharers in the priesthood of Christ, which means we are people who, through Christ, know the Father and help others know him too.
+- God cleanses us and washes away Original Sin and all personal sin if we are old enough to have committed any. - God brings us new life in Christ and makes us adopted children of the Father - God helps us to see the world as filled with goodness. - God makes us brothers and sisters of Christ - God helps us to see ourselves as filled with the Holy Spirit. - God incorporates us into the Church, the Body of Christ. - God makes us sharers in the priesthood of Christ, which means we are people who, through Christ, know the Father and help others know him too.

-You can see why the Church uses water, a symbol of life and death, in Baptism.
-Baptismal waters cleanse us and bring us new life, but they also bring an end to our old selves and to sin.
+The Church uses water, a symbol of life and death, in Baptism because the baptismal waters cleanse us and bring us new life, but they also bring an end to our old selves and to sin.